HOW I PHOTOGRAPH A WEDDING?

 DREAMS COME TRUE

-Okay, so not every photo will have such a big, emotional meaning.
-This one tells the story of how, before the ceremony, everything has to be perfectly ironed, straight, and buttoned up.
-As the evening unfolds, ties are loosened, kids eat chocolate, and shoes are kicked off.
+I’ve included this photo to illustrate that as you can imagine, not every photo will have such a big emotional feeling!
+But even the small, seemingly insignificant photo is still backed with some feeling.
+This photo illustrates that feeling of relaxing… before the ceremony everything has to be perfectly ironed, straight, and buttoned up, and as the evening unfolds, ties are loosened, kids are allowed to eat chocolate again as no one cares if outfits get stained, and shoes are kicked off (especially heals!!)

 So to conclude, the story behind an image can be very powerful for the people in it.
 THAT, is what I love to capture.
 I hope this blog post has helped you understand a little more about how I photograph a wedding and what I mean by feeling!
 Any questions please do just get in touch xxx